Henry P. Haun: Career

 Haun was elected as the Prosecuting Attorney of Scott County, Kentucky.
 He then moved to Clinton County, Iowa to start a practice with his brother, W. G. Haun.

 In 1846 he was elected as a delegate of the Iowa Constitutional Convention.
 In the spring of 1849, he traveled overland with his family during the California Gold Rush.
 They settled in Oroville, California in January 1850.
 He served as the first County Judge of Yuba County, California from 1851 to 1854.

+U.S. Senate

 On October 29, 1859, he was selected by Governor John B. Weller to fill the vacancy of David C. Broderick in the U.S. Senate.
-He served as senator from November 1859 to March 4, 1860.
+He served as senator from November 3, 1859, to March 4, 1860.
 He was succeeded by Milton S. Latham.